lmachens/overwolf-boilerplate/README.md

 npm run build
 ```

-This will build the client, server and storybook.
+This will start the server.

 ```shell
 npm start
 ```

-In production, you have a single server serving everything.

-`/api/*` is the API endpoint.
-`/storybook` is the Storybook.
-`/*` is the client.

 ## Tests